My Adventures with Sourdough

 Add to the remaining starter: 1 cup all-purpose flour and 1/2 cup warm water.
 Stir to combine and cover.

-Feed your starter every 12 hours for the first week to get the best “sour” taste from your mixture.
+Days 4-6 – Continue this process of discarding and feeding your starter every 12 hours for the remaining of your first week to get the best “sour” taste from your mixture.

 Ways to Use Your Starter

-As I mentioned before, “Bertha” is in her ninth year and is going strong.
+As I mentioned before, I’ve had “Bertha” since 2013 and it’s still going strong.
 There are many recipes that use Sourdough Starter, and it’s what I use in my everyday baking.

 Here are a few of my favorite recipes to make with sourdough.
 Note that I’ve broken these into two groups: 1) unfed or discard recipes; and 2) fed or active recipes.

-Unfed Recipes: Artisan Crackers, Banana Bread, Biscuits, Cakes, Cider Donuts and Fritters, English Muffins, Pancakes, and Pretzels.
+Unfed Recipes: Artisan Crackers, Banana Bread, Biscuits, Cakes, Cider Donuts and Fritters, English Muffins, Pancakes, Crumpets, Bagels, Pretzels, and Crunchy Breadsticks.

-Fed Recipes: Bagels, Baguettes, Bread Bowls, Bread Sticks, Chocolate Croissants, Cinnamon Rolls, Dinner Rolls, Flatbread, Hamburger Buns, Oat Bread, Pizza, Rye Bread, Tangy Sourdough, and Whole Wheat Loaves.
+Fed Recipes: Baguettes, Bread Bowls, Bread Sticks, Chocolate Croissants, Cinnamon Rolls, Dinner Rolls, Flatbread, Hamburger Buns, Oat Bread, Pizza Dough, Rye Bread, Tangy Sourdough, and Whole Wheat Loaves.

 Remember, the more you use your sourdough, the more vigorous and sour it will be become.
 I hope that your adventures with sourdough will be as enjoyable as mine.